Can I Freeze a Compote?

 Nutritional Preservation in Freezing

 Freezing is one of the best methods for preserving the nutritional value of food.
-When compote is frozen correctly, the majority of its vitamins, minerals, and antioxidants remain intact.
+When compote is frozen properly, most of its vitamins, minerals, and antioxidants are preserved.
 This ensures that you can enjoy its health benefits long after it’s prepared.

 How to Properly Freeze a Compote